Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Chapter_Introduction-to-Simulation/section_warmup.md

 distributions for the $A_i$ steps by $U(0,1).$ Similarly, we replace the distributions for the $B_i$ steps by $U(0,3/2)$, and the distribution for the $C_1$ step by $U(0,3)$.
-We do not debate the modeling bacon cooking times as short as 0 minutes.
+We do not debate the merit of modeling bacon cooking times as short as 0 minutes (nor eating under-cooked bacon); this re-scaling will make the following computations more pleasant.

 __(a)__ With the above assumptions on distributions, what is the expected time, the minimal time, and the maximal time for preparing each of the three items?

 __(b)__ Write down a (stochastic) model for the time $T$ needed to prepare a single, complete breakfast meal in terms of the expressions for